RaphaelDeLaGhetto/whatdandoes.info/source/index.md

 ### As a Bible translator, I cultivate biblical and computer literacy around the world

 When computing is applied in carrying out the Great Commission, a new bar is set for literacy.
-Not everyone will immediately understand, but everyone can [join in this work](/partner).
-Your generosity is powerful ammunition in enhancing and extending the Kingdom of God.
+Not everyone will immediately understand, but everyone can [join in this work](https://wycliffe.ca/projects/dan-bidulock).
+Your generosity is a powerful catalyst in enhancing and extending the Kingdom of God.

 ### God's peace,